GabrielAbubakar/GabrielAbubakar/README.md

 ## About me
 - 🔭 Excellence-driven frontend developer interested in creating user-centric web products.
 - 📚 Adept learner and framework agnostic developer
-- 🌱 I work with Javascript and JS powered tools on the frontend but I'm currently learning and experimenting on the backend with Express, NodeJS and NestJS.😉
+- 🌱 I work with Javascript and JS powered tools on the frontend but I'm currently learning and experimenting on mobile technologies with FLutter and Dart

 ## Tech stack